Peer Reviewed Journal Articles

 Under Review or in Progress

 Ubert, Emanuel.
-“De-alio learning and strategic entry into high risk markets.”
+“Experiential learning and firm entry into high risk markets.”
+In Progress.

 2013.
 Ubert, Emanuel and Michael Bell.
 “Welcome to the consumption line: sustainability, social organization and the wage-price gap.”
 Pp. 87 -112 in Innovations In Sustainable Consumption, edited by M. J. Cohen, H. Szejnwald Brown, P. J. Vergragt.
 Cheltenham: Edward Elgar Publishing.